MrFixit96/labinabox/README.md

 # Lab In A Box
 This project started out as a way to host the contestant environment for the web design contest hosted by WebProfessionals.org and will start up a shell container for each team as well as an nginx and vsftp container all pointing to the user's home directory and htpasswd protected on the web frontend.
 Finally, there is a NodeJS container hosting an API server as well for the contestants to consume.
 The docker file for the api server is hosted in the forked repo web-design-contest-api.
+The server this was tested on was a standard install of Fedora 27 with the latest version of Docker and Docker-Compose available as of June 21st 2018.

 Please replace the passwords file with a new one in the same format (team1 password)

 ##### ToDo: Move configs into containers themselves and convert to docker-compose format